RBEGamer/ArduinoLEDController/README.md

 * download the FlashStorage lib (https://github.com/sebnil/DueFlashStorage)
 * open the pc_controller.ino and edit the `#define pca_count_pcas ` to your pca amount 1-63
 * upload the sketch to the arduino
+### NOTE
+you only need the FlashStorage lib if you are using an Arduino DUE

 # USAGE
 * connect a ehternet cable to the ehternetshield